nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/data-structures.md

 x[3]                        # Error: You cannot access an index that has not been set
 ```

-Once item's have been in a set, we can re-write or even delete them
+Once items are initialized in a `list`, we can re-write or even delete them

 ```python
 x = [1, 2, 3]